Immigrating to Canada

 - Skilled workers (usually requires a university degree, proficiency in English/French and skilled professional work experience among other requirements).
 There are three programs in this category (Federal skilled workers, Federal Skilled Trades workers, and the Canadian Experience Class for people who have skilled work experience in Canada)

 - The various provincial nominee programs (specific to each province and continually changing in response to the current labour shortages that may exist in a particular province.

 - Business immigrants

-- Investors (must invest CAD$400,000 with the Canadian government and have a minimum net worth of CAD$800,000)
+- Investors (must be willing and able to invest CAD$2,000,000 in Canada and have a minimum personal net worth of CAD$10,000,000)